 On a broader scale, there are many organizations one can volunteer with or donate to, such as the Autism Self-Advocacy Network, which is run by autistic people.
 ASAN also hosts many events for Autism Acceptance Month, which was created in response to Autism Awareness Month.
 Currently the most famous autism organization - and hated almost universally by autistic people given their focus on finding a cure for autism - is Autism Speaks, which is also funding the autism biomarker research mentioned before.
 If you go around telling autistic people about your support for them, we assume you either didn’t research the organization first, or you think autism needs to be cured.
 Basically, it’s not a good look.

 It is not only possible, but also necessary, to create a society where all autistic people are supported and embraced by society, which requires autism acceptance.

-Katrina Janco is a senior studying Communication from Audubon, NJ.
+KATRINA JANCO is a College senior from Audubon, N.J. studying Communications.
 She is also a Features Writer for 34th Street Magazine.

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.